jauhc/gsi.js/README.md

-# gsi.js
-javascript parser for csgo's gsi
+# gamestate integration parser for javascript
+got bored and wrote one
+im sure someone finds this useful

+wrote some basic logging functions to make copypasting easier